mixalisnik/NYC-Workshop/README.md

 - [@harischatzianastasiou](https://github.com/harischatzianastasiou)
 - [@sykalerio](https://github.com/sykalerio)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [Netcompany Intrasoft](https://www.netcompany-intrasoft.com/) for support and guidance
 - Spring Boot and Thymeleaf communities for excellent documentation
 - Bootstrap team for the amazing UI framework